-Atlantic Airways total revenues was DKK 515.1 million in 2017 compared to DKK 523.5 million in 2016.
-The decrease was DKK 8.4 million.
-Passenger revenue has decreased due to lower ticket prices and income from charter activities increase because of increased activities in ACMI/charter.
+Atlantic Airways total revenues was DKK 546.9 million in 2018 compared to DKK 515.1 million in 2017.
+The increase was DKK 31.8 million, which predominantly is from an increase in passenger numbers and increased activities in ACMI/charter.

-Operations expenses
+Operating expenses

-Operating expenses increased by DKK 4.2 million in 2017 to DKK 336.8 million compared to 2016.
-The increase is primarily due to higher charter activities.
+Operating expenses increased by DKK 12 million in 2018 to DKK 349 million compared to 2017.
+The increase is primarily due to higher charter activities, increased number of passengers, higher fuel prices and increased expenses for authorisations.

 Fuel is one of the main operating expenses in aviation.
-In 2017, fuel costs accounted for 18% of the total operating expenses, compared with 17% in 2016.
+In 2018, fuel costs accounted for 18% of the total operating expenses, which is unchanged from 2017.
 Changes in jet fuel price have a delayed effect on costs due to the airline's hedging policy.